Test of lepton universality in beauty-quark decays: Methods

 In order to suppress background, each final-state particle is required to have sizeable \pt and to be inconsistent with coming from a PV.
 The particles are required to originate from a common vertex, with good vertex-fit quality, that is displaced significantly from all of the PVs in the event.
 The PVs are reconstructed by searching for space points where an accumulation of track trajectories is observed.
 A weighted least-squares method is then employed to find the precise vertex position.
 The \Bp momentum vector is required to be aligned with the vector connecting one of the PVs in the event (below referred to as the associated PV) and the \Bp decay vertex.
 The value of \qsq is calculated using only the lepton momenta, without imposing any constraint on the \mKll mass.

 The \mKll mass ranges and the \qsq regions used to select the different decay modes are shown in Table~\ref{tab:q2ranges}.
 The selection requirements applied to the nonresonant and resonant decays are otherwise identical.
 For the muon modes, the superior mass resolution allows a fit in a reduced \mKll mass range compared to the electron modes.
-For the electron modes, a wider mass region is needed to perform an accurate fit, but the range chosen suppresses any significant contribution from $B\to\Kp\pi\pi\epem$ decays.
+For the electron modes, a wider mass region is needed to perform an accurate fit, but the range chosen suppresses any significant contribution from decays with two or more additional pions that are not reconstructed.
 The residual contribution from such decays is considered as a source of systematic uncertainty.
 Resolution effects similarly motivate the choice of nonresonant \qsq regions, with a lower limit that excludes contributions from $\phi$-meson decays and an upper limit that reduces the tail from \BuJpsiKee decays.
+The proportion of signal candidates that migrate in and out of the \qsq region of interest is of the order of 10\%.
+This effect is accounted for using simulation.

 Cascade background of the form \HbtoHc, where \Hc is a hadron containing a \cquark quark (\Dz, \Dp, \Ds, \Lc), and $X$, $Y$ are particles that are not included in the \Bu candidate, are suppressed by requiring that the kaon-lepton invariant mass is in the region \mbox{$m(\Kp\ellm)>m_{\Dz}$}, where $m_{\Dz}$ is the known $\Dz$ mass~\cite{PDG2020}.
+For the electron mode, this requirement is illustrated in Fig.~\ref{fig:cascadeVeto} (left).
 Analogous background sources with a misidentified particle are reduced by applying a similar veto, but with the lepton-mass hypothesis changed to that of a pion (denoted $\ell_{[\to\pi]}$).
 In the muon case, $K\mu_{[\to \pi]}$ combinations with a mass smaller than $m_{\Dz}$ are rejected.
 In the electron case, a $\pm40\mevcc$ window around the \Dz mass is used to reject candidates where the veto is applied without the bremsstrahlung recovery, \ie based on only the measured track momenta.
 The mass distributions are shown in Fig.~\ref{fig:cascadeVeto}.
+The electron and muon veto cuts differ given the relative helicity suppression of $\pip\to\ell^+\nu_{\ell}$ decays.
+This causes misidentification backgrounds to populate a range of $K\mu$ masses but only a peak in the $Ke$ mass.
 The veto requirements retain 97\% of \BuKmm and 95\% of \BuKee decays passing all other selection requirements.

 Background from other exclusive $B$-hadron decays requires at least two particles to be misidentified.
 These include the decays \BuKpipi, and misreconstructed \BuJpsiKll and \BuPsiKll decays.
 In the latter two decays the kaon is misidentified as a lepton and the lepton (of the same electric charge) as a kaon.
 Such background is reduced to a negligible level by particle-identification criteria.
 Background from decays with a photon converted into an \epem pair are also negligible due to the \qsq selection.